 Heather is great with emotional arcs, atmospheric writing, building up your setting so it jumps off the page, and helping writers develop and grasp their voice.

 Rachel is great with pacing, getting your hook in deep and early, setting up stakes, and character motivation.

+We do everything together.
 We’ll both be involved with all elements of the process, from big developmental edits, all the way down to line edits.
 We’ll push you harder than you thought possible, and we’ll make you work.
 We won’t sugarcoat anything, just like we won’t hesitate to tell you how much we utterly LOOOOOOOVE something.
 We’ll cheer you on the entire way, pick you up when you’re down, and give you all the pep talks when you need them.
-And, come November, you’ll have a stronger manuscript and an incredible sense of accomplishment.
+And, come February, you’ll have a stronger manuscript and an incredible sense of accomplishment.
 We want to make you feel damn proud of the work you did during your two months with us, and we hope you love your manuscript more than you ever have before.